asherhe/csapp/csapp-notes/CSAPP Setup.md

 bash: ./dlc: Permission denied
 ```

-To fix this run `chmod u+x [executable name]` which will change the permissions a bit.
+To fix this run `chmod u+x [executable name]` which will change the permissions a bit so that you can run it.

 ## Step 3: Initializing Git SSH